Renewed RSF shelling in North Darfur

 El Fasher detention

-Radio Dabanga reported yesterday that the Darfur Bar Association (DBA) has condemned “serious violations” committed against former parliamentarian and human rights defender Siham Hasballah, who was reportedly detained in El Fasher, the capital of North Darfur, by members of the SLM-MM.
+Radio Dabanga reported yesterday that the Darfur Bar Association (DBA) has condemned “serious violations” committed against former parliamentarian and human rights defender Siham Hasaballah, who was reportedly detained in El Fasher, the capital of North Darfur, by members of the SLM-MM.
 It is worth noting that Minawi’s forces formally aligned with the Sudanese Armed Forces (SAF) last March.

-“During this period, she was reportedly tortured physically and mentally, beaten with whips, and harassed, all without any justification.”
+The lawyer was abducted from her home in El Fasher and held in solitary confinement in ‘Super Camp’ for nine days.
+“During this period, she was reportedly tortured physically and mentally, beaten with whips, and harassed, all without any justification,” the DBA reported.

 Welcome